 - Employers complete a P050 – LOA Military Union Leave transaction on the WRS Account Update application.
 Report the hours, earnings, and employee contributions the employee had before their leave.

-- Employers report the employee according to the employer’s provision for less than 30-day military leave.
+- Employers report the employee according to the employer’s provision to ensure employee receives full credit according to USERRA.
+P050-LOA transaction is not necessary.
 If there are no employer provisions, contact ETF.

 - No contributions are remitted while the employee is on military leave.
 Employees can choose to make up contributions (none, some or all) when they return to work.

 Employer Training on USERRA protocols including webinars and related material can be found on the ETF employer training page.